wbkoetsier/PythonSnippets/README.md

 Python exercises to improve my skills

 ## Google search using Selenium
-'Use Selenium to enter a search term in Google and recieve the results' - see 'Google search using requests module' below.
+'Use Selenium to enter a search term in Google and recieve the results' - also see 'Google search using requests module' below.

 ### Usage
-Make the script executable (755 will do) and run:
+Make [the script](google_search_requests.py) executable (755 will do) and run:

 ```
 ./google_search_selenium.py > google_search_selenium.out